raphael-attie/sunflower/README.md

 all sliced at the same time, but at different latitudes.
 These are SDO/HMI data remapped using Postel projection.
 Please contact me at rattie at gmu dot edu if you have trouble downloading.

+### Update the test_inputs.py file
+- Edit "datacube_file" to the path to the datacube that you downloaded (see link above)
+- Edit "outputdir" to point to output directory of your choice, but be mindful to not have that directory in the sunflower git directory, as it will mess things when you pull my updates.

 ### How do I get the code running